-VOTER CHANGED NAME
+CHANGED NAME

-OR

-If the voter has had a name change, have the voter sign

-the name that is in the E-Poll Book on the signature line, then sign their new name above that signature.
-Use the Voter Information Correction Form in the back of the ED Forms Booklet by entering the voter name as it appears in the E-Poll Book in the second column and the new name in the column next to it.
+- 14. OR VOTER HAS If the voter has had a name change, have the voter sign the name that is in the E-Poll Book on the signature line, then sign their new name above that signature.
+Complete voter check-in. - Use the Voter Information Correction Form in the back of the ED Forms Booklet by entering the voter name as it appears in the E-Poll Book in the second column, and the new name in the column next to it. - Issue a scannable ballot.